georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 * Other minor improvements to UI.
 * Tested up to 4.6

-= 1.2.3 =
+= 1.1.9 =
-* Defer loading of snippet to improve page speed
-* Default to "Honor existing" to preserve links with existing affiliate tracking info
-* Tested up to 4.7
+* Tested up to 4.5.
+Updated unclear descriptions.

+= 1.1.8 =
+* Updated JS comments and syntax so it doesn't break things on hosts that remove line breaks in the HTML.

+= 1.1.6 =
+* Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.

-= 1.2.4 =
+= 1.1.5 =
-* Update top notice to be clearer about the need for API keys for commissions
+* Fixed issue where the group ID would persist after switching to a different Genius Link account
+* Switched to api.geni.us api URL

-= 1.2.5 =
+= 1.1.4 =
-* Change priority of plugin so it is included lower in HEAD
+* Fix contributors in Readme

-= 1.2.6 =
+= 1.1.3 =
-* Added feedback prompt
+* Added ability to choose a group & honor existing Associates IDs

-= 1.2.7 =
+= 1.1.2 =
-* New links to geni.us pricing and join  pages
+* Tested to 4.3

+= 1.1.1 =
+* Added: “To connect your Geniuslink account” instructions

+= 1.1.0 =
+* Geniuslink Pricing Changes included

+= 1.0.9 =
+* Switch to "//" to allow non-https delivery of JS

-= 1.2.8 =
+= 1.0.8 =
-* Use new, compressed js snippet to make speed tests happier
+* Plugin compatibility with iTunes Link Engine

-= 1.2.9 =
+= 1.0.7 =
-* Added optional feature to convert links only at click-time
+* API calls now get made over https

-= 1.3.0 =
+= 1.0.6 =
-* Updated plugin description and FAQ
+* Reinstate HTTPS support

-= 1.3.1 =
+= 1.0.5 =
-* Fixed issue with wordpress debug mode.
+* Force JS over HTTP (HTTPS under development)

-= 1.3.2 =
+= 1.0.4 =
-* Update snippet cdn and API instructions
+* Readme and FAQ updates

-= 1.3.3 =
-* Update readme "tested up to" version

-= 1.3.6 =
+= 1.0 =
-* Update readme "tested up to" version
+* Initial release